sonic-net/sonic-swss/doc/hft-local-storage.md

-values and timestamps, matrix ordering and zero-counter records, metadata and counter limits, buffer reuse, rotation, read-only complete-prefix handling, operational I/O errors, abandoned-file preservation, quota, locking, process interruption, shutdown, and the nonblocking tap.
+values and timestamps, matrix ordering and zero-counter records, metadata and counter limits, buffer reuse, rotation, read-only complete-prefix handling, operational I/O errors, abandoned-file preservation, quota, locking, process interruption, receiver-close-and-drain shutdown, and generic recipient backpressure/disconnection.
+The codec includes explicit v4 rejection coverage.

-Rotation regressions cover tiny targets publishing only after complete batches, sequence continuity across files, more than 128 MiB of real compressible raw input staying in one below-target stream, and backdated maximum-age expiry.
+Rotation regressions cover tiny targets publishing only after complete batches, record preservation across files, more than 128 MiB of real compressible raw input staying in one below-target stream, and backdated maximum-age expiry.
-The benchmark accepts the same file bytes/seconds options and defaults as main;
-trial JSON reports `file_target_bytes`, `file_max_age_seconds`, and
-`file_rotation_basis`.
-Its existing `shard_ns` reports maximum age in nanoseconds (null only if that conversion exceeds `u64`).
-Existing performance reports are not rewritten or reinterpreted as results for the new rotation policy.
+Existing performance reports are not rewritten or reinterpreted as results for v5 or the current rotation policy.
+Their old column/buffer counts, drop accounting, RSS, compression, throughput, and verification counts remain historical evidence only.

-This documentation edit does not claim those tests or the PyArrow example were executed.
-Current verification results belong with the integration work and the [v4 report](hft-local-storage-matrix-performance.md), not copied historical test counts.
+This documentation edit does not claim those tests or the PyArrow example were executed, and no builds or benchmarks were rerun.
+Current verification results belong in the parent integration report, not guessed or copied historical test counts.
 Neither source coverage nor a process SIGKILL test establishes physical power-loss behavior, arbitrary corruption repair, a hard durability/RSS bound, or any particular lossless ingestion rate.